MooHoll/Asian_Psyllid_Methylation/Differential_expression/Differential_expression.md

-# Differential expression between male and female Asian Citrus Psyllid
+# Differential expression and alternative splicing between male and female Asian Citrus Psyllid

 NOTE: I downloaded the 'clean' data from Novagene rather than the 'raw' data.